 Aastrom is a party to an Executive Retention and Severance Agreement with Dr. Armstrong.
 Under the terms of this agreement, in the event of Dr. Armstrong's termination upon a change of control, he will be entitled to receive a lump sum severance payment of the maximum amount which, when added to other compensation and benefits treated as parachute payments under the Internal Revenue Code, does not result in any compensation or benefit becoming subject to an excise tax pursuant to Section 4999 of the Internal Revenue Code.
 Upon any termination of Dr. Armstrong's employment (other than for cause), Aastrom will be required to reimburse him for his costs (incurred within one year of termination of employment) for relocating to any other location in the United States, up to a maximum of \$50,000.
-Aastrom has also agreed to provided Dr. Armstrong with a severance payment equal to 18 months of his then current salary should he be terminated (other than for cause) upon a change in control of Aastrom.
+Aastrom has also agreed to provided Dr. Armstrong with a severance payment equal to 18 months of his then current salary should he be terminated for any reason (other than for cause).

 Aastrom is a party to Retention Bonus Agreements with each of Messrs.
-Simpson, Husel and Hampson, that provide for a lump sum severance payment equal to six times each employee's then current monthly salary and relocation expense reimbursement of up to a maximum of \$25,000 in the event of employee's loss of employment upon certain change in control events.
-These agreements also provide for retention bonus payments equal to six times each employee's then current monthly salary of an Acquisition or Merger Transaction, as defined, provided that the employee remains employed during such one-year period.
+Hampson and Wright, that provide for a lump sum severance payment equal to six times each employee's then current monthly salary.
+These agreements also provide for retention bonus payments equal to six times each employee's then current monthly salary upon the one-year anniversary of an Acquisition or Merger Transaction, as defined, provided that the employee remains employed during such one-year period.
 The employee is entitled to the retention bonus in the event of their termination (other than for cause), during such one-year period.
-Messrs.
-Simpson, Husel and Hampson are also parties to Relocation Bonus Agreements with Aastrom.
-Upon a Merger Transaction, as defined, that requires more than a 50-mile relocation of the employee's place of employment, a lump sum payment equal to six times each employee's then current monthly salary may paid be paid upon the one year anniversary of employment, a provided that they remain employee by Aastrom.
+Mr. Hampson is also party to a Relocation Bonus Agreement with Aastrom.
+Upon a Merger Transaction, as defined, that requires more than a 50-mile relocation of the employee's place of employment, a lump sum payment equal to six times each employee's then current monthly salary may be paid upon the one year anniversary of employee's relocation, provided that they remain employed by Aastrom.

-Aastrom is party to Pay to Stay Severance Agreements that were executed in October 1999 with certain employees including, Dr. Armstrong, Mr. Simpson and Mr. Hampson.
+Aastrom is party to Pay to Stay Severance Agreements that were executed in October 1999 with certain employees including, Dr. Armstrong and Mr. Hampson.
 Pursuant to these agreements, an Incentive Sale Bonus, as defined, may become payable in the event that Aastrom sells its assets or participates in a merger or acquisition transaction.
 Any employee who voluntarily terminates their employment with Aastrom prior to substantial completion of such a transaction will forego their participation in the Incentive Bonus Pool, with their share of the pool being allocated to the remaining participants.